Interface Overview

 There are four quick action buttons which are useful when first using GridScore, but will still be able to help you quickly reach the main functions of GridScore.
 They include:

-- Creating a new trial: This is where you can set up a new trial by providing the trial layout, germplasm information and trait definitions.
+- Create new trial: This is where you can set up a new trial by providing the trial layout, germplasm information and trait definitions.

-- Importing a trial: You can import trials either by using a QR code that has been shared with you or by importing a legacy trial from the old version of GridScore.
+- Import trial: You can import trials either by using a QR code that has been shared with you or by importing a legacy trial from the old version of GridScore.

-- Loading an example trial: GridScore comes with a set of example datasets that showcase the features available as part of GridScore.
+- Load example: GridScore comes with a set of example datasets that showcase the features available as part of GridScore.
 Load any of them and browse through the individual pages to see what’s possible.

-- Changing globals settings: This is where you change global settings like trait colors, audio feedback, navigation mode and many more.
+- Settings: This is where you change global settings like trait colors, audio feedback, navigation mode and many more.

 Trials on this device